openml/docs/docs/React.md

 The website is designed as a single-page application.
-The top level files bootstrap the app. `index.js` simply renders the top component, and `App.js` adds global state using the React Context API.
-This includes the current theme, user authentication, search keywords, and other user input.
+The top level files bootstrap the app. `index.js` simply renders the top component, and `App.js` adds the relevant subcomponents based on the current theme and state.

 `Routes.js` loads the correct components based on the current route (URL).
 The list of possible routes is defined in `routes/index.js`.